framework-one/framework-one.github.io/source/documentation/4.0/using-di-one.markdown

 ### public any function onLoad( any listener )

 Register a load listener that DI/1 should call after the factory has initialized itself.
 This is the recommanded way to provide additional bean declarations (`addAlias()`, `addBean()`, `declareBean()`, `factoryBean()`) since it ensures they all run before the constructed instance of DI/1 is returned to your program.
 The `listener` may be a bean name, in which case DI/1 will look it up internally, or an instance of a CFC, or a user-defined function or closure.
 If the `listener` resolves to a CFC instance, DI/1 will call `onLoad()` on that instance and pass itself in as the only argument.
 If the `listener` is a function or closure, DI/1 will call it and pass itself in as the only argument.
 You can then manipulate the bean factory further as part of its initialization.
+A single load listener is usually registered via the `loadListener` element of the `config` struct when DI/1 is initialized but `onLoad()` can be called multiple times to register additional listeners.
+When muliple listeners are registered, they are called in the reverse order of registration.

 ### public any function setParent( any parent )